spion/wsrun-ng/README.md

 # Workspace script runner

-Run npm scripts or custom commands in a yarn workspace
+Run npm scripts or custom commands in a yarn or bun workspace

 ### Usage: